input-output-hk/marlowe-playground/doc/marlowe/tutorials/javascript-embedding.rst

 Marlowe is written as a Haskell data type, and thus it is straightforward to describe Marlowe smart contracts using Haskell.
-But since Marlowe contracts are “just” a form of data, we can equally well represent them in other languages that can be serialized as JSON or CBOR.
+But since Marlowe contracts are “just” a form of data, we can equally well represent them in other languages that support serialization to JSON or CBOR.

 Here we describe a library written in TypeScript that can be used to generate Marlowe smart contracts from TypeScript or